vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     2) <b>singleTask</b> : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
 However, if there is already a separate task with same instance, the system will call that activity's onNewIntent() method to route the intent.
 There can only be one instance of activity existing at a time.
     <br/>Eg: If our activity stack is A->B->C and if we launch D using singleTask, it will be A->B->C->[D].
 Here braces represents the stack in separate task.
 If we call E using standard mode, then it will be A->B->C->[D->E].<br/>
     If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->[B] with B in a separate task.
 Activity C will be destroyed.
-If A->B are in one task and C->D are in another task,

-    1) <b>singleInstance</b> : Same as Single Task except that once an activity is created in a new task, that task will contain only that activity.
-Also only one instance of that activity will be available for all the tasks.
+    1) <b>singleInstance</b> : Same as Single Task except it creates a new activity in a task and no other activities can then launched into that task.
+That task will forever contains only that activity.
+If we use standard or singleTop to launch another activities, they are launched into another tasks.
     <br/>Eg: if the Activity stack is A->B and now we launched C using singleInstance Launch Mode, the new stack will be A->B->[C].
-Now if we launch D from activity B, Then new stack will be A->B->D [C].
-If we call C again, onNewIntent() of C will be called and new stack will be A->B->D->[C].
+Now if we call a new activity D from C, it will be launched into separate task.
+Now the new stack will be A->B->[C]->[D].
+Now if we launch E from activity B, Then new stack will be A->B->E [C]->[D].
+If we call C again, onNewIntent() of C will be called and new stack will be A->B->E->[C] [D].

     You can read more about them [here](https://developer.android.com/guide/components/activities/tasks-and-back-stack#ManifestForTasks).

+-   **How do you declare the launch mode in your application?**<br/>
+    A) via manifest, in activity's tag.
+For Eg., -> android:launchMode="singleTask"

 -   **How to handle crashing of AsyncTask during screen rotation?**<br/>
+    A)
+    One way is by cancelling the AsyncTask by using cancel() method on its instance.
+It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.
-    A) The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
+    The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
     We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.
+We can alternatively use activity's lifecycle aware component - LiveData.

 -  **What is a RetainFragment?**<br/>
     Generally, Fragments are destroyed and recreated along with their parent Activity’s whenever a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, notifying the system to retain the current instance of the fragment when the activity is recreated.

 -  **Difference between serializable and parcelable?
 Why android introduced Parcelable?**<br/>
     A) Serializable uses reflection while for parcelable, developers from android team wrote custom code that performs manual marshalling(converting data into byte stream) and unmarshalling(converting the byte stream back to their original data).
 Usually Parcelable is considered faster than Serializable.

+-  **What is Reflection?**<br/>
+    A) Reflection is an API that is used to examine or modify the behaviour of methods, classes and interfaces at runtime.
+The required classes for reflection are present in java.lang.reflect package.

 -  **How to reduce your app size?**<br/>
     A)
     1. setting minifyEnabled to true